tom-foster-wcc/highways-deep-learning/README.md

 ## Questions for Liucija
 * ~~Should the dataset contain the rear of signs, so it picks up the right one.~~ -- don't worry about it just yet!
+* If we were capturing all signs, should the first layers of the model be capturing shapes and train it for shapes?
+    * Triangle
+    * Square
+    * Circle
+    * Rectangle
+* Then train a new layer for
+    * Informational?
+    * Warning signs etc
+* Maybe not for now but for different iteration.

 ### Other areas of interest for the project.